Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 Both snakes we see on branches overhead are Boa Constrictors, snakes not found anywhere near the Okefenokee swamp, but the Cottonmouth appears to be just that.
 When it strikes you can see that it never reaches Walter Brennan's face.
 A Spokane newspaper article from 1952 describes that the snake was a real cottonmouth that was encouraged to strike after it was tickled on the head with a feather.
 The snake and Brennan were filmed two weeks apart then the two films were merged to make it look like they were together.

-Gloria Cesar is described as a beautiful Peruvian woman who was the movie's "snake director,"and the only female snake director in Hollywood, who has rented her snakes to many pictures.
+Gloria Cesar a Peruvian woman, was this movie's "snake director."
+She was the only female snake director in Hollywood, who rented her snakes to many pictures.
 She explains that most snakes we see in movies are dead.
-She injects her snakes with 50 shots of formaldehyde then molds their body into the postion needed for a scene, soaking them in formaldehyde to keep them supple untile needed.
+She injects her snakes with 50 shots of formaldehyde, (which would kill a live snake) then molds their body into the postion needed for a scene, soaking them in formaldehyde to keep them supple untile needed.